-For our annual stock option grant in connection with the Company's fiscal year 2012 performance appraisal, the date of grant which was February 5, 2013, the Committee targeted a Burn Rate (computed as total shares subject to option grants to all employees including Officers for the entire fiscal year divided by total outstanding shares as of December 31, 2012) of approximately 2.5%.
-For our annual stock option grant in connection with the Company's fiscal year 2013 performance appraisal, the date of grant which was January 31, 2014, the Committee targeted a Burn Rate (computed as total shares subject to option grants to all employees including Officers for the entire fiscal year divided by total outstanding shares as of December 31, 2013) of approximately 1.6%.
+For our annual stock option grant in connection with the Company's fiscal year 2017 performance appraisal, the date of grant which was January 26, 2018, the Committee targeted a Burn Rate (computed as total shares subject to the annual option grants to all employees including Officers for the 2017 fiscal year divided by total outstanding shares as of December 31, 2017) of approximately 1.2%.
+For our annual stock option grant in connection with the Company's fiscal year 2016 performance appraisal, the date of grant which was January 9, 2017, the Committee targeted a Burn Rate (computed as total shares subject to the annual option grants to all employees including Officers for the 2016 fiscal year divided by total outstanding shares as of December 31, 2016) of approximately 1.2%.
+For our annual stock option grant in connection with the Company's fiscal year 2015 performance appraisal, the date of grant which was January 28, 2016, the Committee targeted a Burn Rate (computed as total shares subject to the annual option grants to all employees including Officers for the 2015 fiscal year divided by total outstanding shares as of December 31, 2015) of approximately 1.4%.

-The factors used by the Committee to determine the specific number of shares underlying any stock option grant to any individual Officer other than the CEO and the CSO are the individual performance of such Officer during the relevant fiscal year and the performance of the Company as a whole against the Corporate Objectives.
-As with bonuses, the specific number of shares underlying the stock option grants to our CEO and CSO is determined based on the performance of the Company as a whole against the Corporate Objectives.
+The factors used by the Committee to determine the specific number of shares underlying any stock option grant to any individual Officer other than the CEO and the CSO (Distinguished Scientist as of February 1, 2018) are the individual performance of such Officer during the relevant fiscal year and the performance of the Company as a whole against the Corporate Objectives.
+As with bonuses, the specific number of shares underlying the stock option grants to our CEO and CSO (Distinguished Scientist as of February 1, 2018) is determined based on the performance of the Company as a whole against the Corporate Objectives.